-Each participant is asked to fundraise €2,100 between now and the 19th of October to take part in this programme.
+Each participant is asked to fundraise €2,100 to take part in this programme.
 Flights* are not included.
 Out of these funds just under half will go towards your expenses i.e. accommodation, food etc. The rest will go directly to The Hope Foundation’s projects with the street and slum children of Kolkata.
-Each participant must submit an Application Form (included in the downloadable information pack), a Deposit of €300 & 2 Photocopies of your Passport to secure your place.
+Each participant must submit an application form (included in the downloadable information pack), a deposit of €300 & 2 photocopies of your passport to secure your place.

 The following instalments of funds are requested for the trip:

 *Flights: Participants are required to book their own flights to Kolkata.
-Please contact Eila in the HOPE office for further flight details before booking your flight.
+Please contact Sharon in the HOPE office for further flight details before booking your flight.